I love to write articles about how to grow and care for various kinds of wonderful plants.

 Naked Lady lilies love full sun and can be planted almost anywhere with well-draining soil, as long as they can drink in the rays.

-Since it's a bulb, you don't want to place it anywhere with standing water, as it will rot like any other bulbous flowering plant would.
+Since it's a bulb, you don't want to place it anywhere with standing water, as it will rot as any other bulbous flowering plant would.

 If you have hard or thick soil, amend with organic material to loosen it up.

-With the obvious exception of cooler zones when the ground is frozen, they can be planted any time of the year, but the ideal time is from October to early May.
+With the obvious exception of cooler zones when the ground is frozen, these lilies can be planted any time of the year, but the ideal time is from October to early May.

 How to Plant Naked Lady Lilies